Facts and Myths about the Doberman Pinscher

 My baby boy, Logan

-4 Responses to “Facts and Myths about the Doberman Pinscher”
+33 thoughts on “Facts and Myths about the Doberman Pinscher

 Some people are just nuts.